-There his co-worker was his young wife Gertrud, who each day used to deliver that day's production of Haribo candy by bicycle.
+His co-worker was his young wife Gertrud, who every day used to deliver that day's production of Haribo candy by bicycle.

-By 1922, inspired by the old tradition of dancing bears and the increasingly popular teddy bear, Hans had developed the "Dancing Bear", a gelatine based fruit gum drop shaped as a bear but a bit bigger and thinner than the "bear" of today, and the success of the Haribo Gummi Bears meant by 1923 the bicycle could be replaced by a car.
+By 1922, inspired by the old tradition of dancing bears and the increasingly popular teddy bear, Hans had developed the "Dancing Bear", a gelatine based fruit gum drop shaped as a bear but a bit bigger and thinner than the "bear" of today, and the success of Haribo Gummi Bears meant the bicycle could be replaced by a car in 1923.

 Which was quite useful because in 1923 Gertrud gave birth to the first of their three children.

-The early 1930's saw HARIBO with 160 employees, and it had been producing liquorice since 1925 giving rise to the famous 'liquorice wheel' as well as a liquorice bear called "Black Bear".
+By the early 1930's HARIBO had 160 employees, and had been producing liquorice since 1925 giving rise to a famous 'liquorice wheel', as well as a liquorice bear called "Black Bear".

-Under the direction of the Hans and Paul Riegel, only five years after the war ended the company had 1,000 employees, while the "Gummibaerchen" acquired a cousin, a smaller plumper more teddy bear-shaped bear, and it was decided the Gummi Bears were no longer to be called "Dancing Bears".
+Under the direction of the Hans and Paul Riegel, and only five years after the war ended, the company had 1,000 employees, while the "Gummibärchen" had acquired a cousin.
+A smaller plumper more teddy bear-shaped bear.

-Events during the sixties and early seventies, the economic recession, student revolts, protests and Vietnam War, together with change in the air everywhere, did not affect the demand for Gummi Bears, however the packaging and logo were updated in tune with the mood of the times, although the unique taste remained the same.
+Even events during the sixties and early seventies, economic recession, student revolts, protests and Vietnam War, together with change in the air everywhere, did not affect demand for Gummi Bears.

 Traditionally German gummy bears are made from a mixture of sugar, glucose syrup, flavoring, starch, coloring, citric acid and gelatin, recipes do vary however.
-Those sold in the USA which are not imported from Germany have a slightly different recipe, while there are also varieties which are suitable for vegetarians or those belonging to religions with strict dietary laws.
+Those sold in the USA that are not imported from Germany have a slightly different recipe, while there are varieties for vegetarians and those belonging to religions with strict dietary laws.

-Cornstarch molds are filled with the hot liquid mixture, allowed to cool and rest for three to five days, and once set the candies are removed from the molds, which are open on top so the bear's front is formed and the back flat.
+Cornstarch molds are filled with the hot liquid mixture; allowed to cool and rest for three to five days.
+Once set the candies are removed from the molds, which are open on top so the bear's front is formed and the back flat.

 Then they are covered with a fine coating of beeswax, so they shine and don't stick together, and packaged.

-Since they were first "born", Haribo Gummy Bears have their own official birth certificate, their shape has changed several times, the position of the feet reversed, and in Germany their colors have become paler as today extracts from natural fruits and plants are used to both flavor and color them, while at the same time a Gummi Bear continues not only to be a favorite with children it has become a "cult object".
+Since they were first "born", Haribo Gummy Bears have their own official birth certificate, their shape has changed several times, position of the feet reversed, and in Germany their colors have become paler as today extracts from natural fruits and plants are used to both flavor and color them.
+While at the same time a Gummi Bear continues not only to be a favorite with children it has become a "cult object".
 An iconic candy.

-A dress inspired by the late couturier Alexander McQueen's Spring/Summer 2008 collection, "La Dame Bleue", made with 50,000 gummy bears and weighing 220 lbs, hit runways and launched itself into the fashion world.
+A dress inspired by the late couturier Alexander McQueen for a Spring/Summer collection, "La Dame Bleue", was made with 50,000 gummy bears, and weighing 220 lbs hit runways launching itself into the fashion world.

 There are "Vodka Gummy Bears": Gummi bears are soaked in a glass container with vodka for a few days, absorb the alcohol and turn into a trendy fruity treat with a definite kick.

-A Gummi Bear Candy Hedgehog makes a popular children's party snack, instead of one made with pieces of cheese or fruit.
+While a Gummi Bear Candy Hedgehog is a popular children's party snack.
+Gummibärchen replacing pieces of cheese or fruit.

-Gummy Bears 90 times the normal size are available as a gift for the person who already has 'everything'.
-Though they should be covered with plastic wrap and kept in the refrigerator between attacks of the munchies.
+Gummibärchen 90 times the normal size are a gift for the person who already has "everything".
+Although they should be covered with plastic wrap and kept in the refrigerator between attacks of the munchies.

 While the cafeteria of the Jewish Museum in Berlin, and many other places, has a vending machine for kosher gummy bears.

-Konrad Adenauer Germany's first post war Chancellor, who led his country from the ruins of WWII to become a prosperous nation which forged close relations with old enemies, and Albert Einstein, developer of the general theory of relativity and all round genius, were also very fond of the Gummi Bear candy.
+Another fan was Konrad Adenauer.
+Germany's first postwar Chancellor who led his country from the ruins of WWII to become a prosperous nation, forging close relations with old enemies.

-As are many others who are currently in the public eye, such as the American actress Sandra Bullock and the future Queen of England, the former Kate Middleton, wife of Prince William.
+As are others currently in the public eye.
+Including American actress Sandra Bullock and a future Queen of England, the former Kate Middleton wife of Prince William.

-Many companies who produce Gummy Bears keep to a similar color/flavor combination as HARIBO, so whether it is the colorless Pineapple Bear, the Green Strawberry Bear, Lemon Flavored Yellow Bear, the Orange Orange Bear or the Red Raspberry Bear, and in Germany the Russet Gold Apple Bear, the original slogan still works:
+Many companies producing Gummy Bears keep to a similar color/flavor combination as HARIBO.
+So whether it is the colorless Pineapple Bear, the Green Strawberry Bear, Lemon Flavored Yellow Bear, the Orange Orange Bear or the Red Raspberry Bear, and in Germany the Russet Gold Apple Bear, the original slogan still works:

-And especially when it is a world where there are some Gummi Bears..
+And especially when it is a world with Gummi Bears..